JHodgkins/MSP3-Movie2Archive/docs/research/RESEARCH.md

 **Question.** Would a record of the media you own or have acquired help with things like insurance?
 **User.** _‘I think it would, they are material things but would not want to lose them, so knowing what exactly is there means I could ask my insurer about these things.’_
-**User.** _‘Not sure about insurance but would help me find those films I tell my kids about but seems such an effory to dig around in the boxes just for one film.’_
+**User.** _‘Not sure about insurance but would help me find those films I tell my kids about but seems such an effort to dig around in the boxes just for one film.’_

 Focusing on the user interface, features, ease of use people were asked:

-### Additional questions aked
+### Additional questions asked
 **Question.** Is ease of use or features important to you?
 **User.** _‘Easy to use and gets the job done quickly without complicated stuff getting in the way.’_
 **User.** _‘I like having features, but they need to be easy to get too and understandable.’_